How to get touch with us over the festive period

 Formal agreements

-If you and your partner have discussed what would happen to any properties owned by either of you solely, e.g. you had always understood that although you were not a named owner, you would still be entitled to share in the future sale proceeds, then it is important that this is recorded in a formal agreement and/or Trust Deed to avoid problems in the future.
+If you and your partner have discussed what would happen to any properties owned by either of you solely, e.g. you had always understood that although you were not a named owner, you would still be entitled to share in the future sale proceeds, then this must be recorded in a formal agreement and/or Trust Deed to avoid problems in the future.

 Cohabitation Agreement